hbarros-caylent/terraform-aws-networking/examples/complete/README.md

 # TLS ALB Example
-The following example will deploy the necessary resources to access Tamr using HTTPS.
+The following example will deploy the necessary resources to access Tamr and other services using HTTPS and host-based routing

 # Description
 This example deploys the following resources: